Features of Java

 Basic concepts of OOPs are:

 There are two types of platforms software-based and hardware-based.
-Java provides software-based platform.
+Java provides a software-based platform.

 The Java platform differs from most other platforms in the sense that it is a software-based platform that runs on the top of other hardware-based platforms.
 It has two components:

-Java code can be run on multiple platforms e.g. Windows, Linux, Sun Solaris, Mac/OS etc. Java code is compiled by the compiler and converted into bytecode.
-This bytecode is a platform-independent code because it can be run on multiple platforms i.e. Write Once and Run Anywhere(WORA).
+Java code can be run on multiple platforms, for example, Windows, Linux, Sun Solaris, Mac/OS, etc. Java code is compiled by the compiler and converted into bytecode.
+This bytecode is a platform-independent code because it can be run on multiple platforms, i.e., Write Once and Run Anywhere(WORA).

 Java is best known for its security.
 With Java, we can develop virus-free systems.
 Java is secured because:

-These security are provided by java language.
-Some security can also be provided by application developer through SSL, JAAS, Cryptography etc.
+Java language provides these securities by default.
+Some security can also be provided by an application developer explicitly through SSL, JAAS, Cryptography, etc.

 Robust simply means strong.
 Java is robust because:

-Java is architecture neutral because there is no implementation dependent features e.g. size of primitive types is fixed.
+Java is architecture neutral because there are no implementation dependent features, for example, the size of primitive types is fixed.

 In C programming, int data type occupies 2 bytes of memory for 32-bit architecture and 4 bytes of memory for 64-bit architecture.
-But in java, it occupies 4 bytes of memory for both 32 and 64 bit architectures.
+However, it occupies 4 bytes of memory for both 32 and 64-bit architectures in Java.

-Java is portable because it facilitates you to carry the java bytecode to any platform.
-It doesn't require any type of implementation.
+Java is portable because it facilitates you to carry the Java bytecode to any platform.
+It doesn't require any implementation.